 There's no question that Kristen Stewart has come along way from playing Bella Swan, the teen girl-turned-vampire she portrayed in the Twilight franchise.

 Since the final chapter —Breaking Dawn, Part Two – was released five years ago in November of 2012, Stewart has appeared in a number of prestigious films, including Personal Shopper, and even made her directorial debut with the short, Come Swim.
-However, just because she's no longer playing the center of vamp Edward's world doesn't mean she's forgotten her teen romance roots.
+However, just because she's no longer playing the centre of vamp Edward's world doesn't mean she's forgotten her teen romance roots.

 In an interview with E!
 News at the Museum of Modern Art Film Benefit in New York City, Stewart told the outlet — who reminded her of Breaking Dawn, Part Two's five-year anniversary — that she's so grateful for the opportunities she has had earlier in her career.

 "Every part that I've ever played has shaped me in such a significant way...I know from an outsider's perspective you might have something to say about that like in general.
 But I kind of view it as every other thing that I've invested in and really loved.
 And I'm lucky to have had that experience."

 "I got a lot from [Twilight] and it's made me who I am."

 Last November, Stewart got candid on The Ellen DeGeneres Show about what effect starring in the massive film franchise had on her.